Find the Best Tankless Water Heater Repair Services Near You

 What is the warranty on a tankless water heater?

 Tankless water heater warranties typically range from 5 to 15 years for the heat exchanger, with shorter warranties for other components.
-Some manufacturers offer longer warranties on specific models or components.
+Always check the warranty information that came with your unit.
 Registration ensures warranty coverage.
 If your unit is still under warranty and experiences a problem, contact the manufacturer or a certified service provider for repairs.

 What causes a tankless water heater to stop working?